 In fact, if you tell them about this exercise and how it’s helped you to prioritize what’s truly important for your family, most people will respect you for it.
 Perhaps it’ll even encourage them to do the same thing in their own life.

-Setting yourself up with these important practices is going to make it a lot easier to say no in the future.
+Setting yourself up with these important practices are going to make it a lot easier to say no in the future.

 You’ll be able to work more efficiently, accomplish more in your day, stay focused, and go to bed feeling like you succeeded instead of feeling defeated and exhausted every night.